WHAT IS AN INTERIOR BUILDOUT – AND WHAT ISN’T IT?

 Sometimes landlords will give larger tenant improvement allowances for projects like this, but still be careful.

-So the tenant is still effectively financing and performing the work to get the landlord’s space into whitebox condition.
-And I would argue there is no ROI on this part of the investment beyond the TI money.
+So the tenant is still effectively financing and performing the work to get the landlord’s space into usable condition.
+And I would argue there is no ROI for the tenant on this part of the investment.

 So the pizza operator thought his estimate was out line because he wasn’t seeing the cost to get the space to a whitebox condition as a separate project, in addition to the interior buildout of his business.